UM Summer History Institute for High School Students

-University of Montana Campus (with walkable field trips and site visits)
+University of Montana Campus (with walkable field trips)

-The institute will be led by UM History Department Professors Dr. Eric Zimmer and Dr. Claire Arcenas, assisted by a UM History Graduate Teaching Assistant.
+The institute will be led by UM History Department Professors Dr. Jody Pavilack and Dr. Claire Arcenas and a UM History Graduate Teaching Assistant.

 How to Apply

-With support from the National Endowment for the Humanities (NEH), the University of Montana History Department is piloting a week-long summer humanities institute that will introduce high school students from the Missoula area to the study of history and collegiate life at the University of Montana.
-The Summer 2022 institute will inspire students to pursue their passion for history and the humanities.
-It will be directed by two faculty members in the UM History Department with help from a graduate teaching assistant.
+The University of Montana (UM) History Department is hosting our third annual week-long summer institute that introduces high school students from the Missoula area to the study of history and collegiate life at UM.
+The 2024 Summer institute will inspire students to pursue their passion for history and the humanities and help prepare them for successful college applications.
+It is directed by two faculty members in the UM History Department with help from a graduate teaching assistant.

-Along the way, students will also get a taste of college life at the University of Montana.
-Tours of the dormitories, University Center, Mansfield Library, and other facilities will allow students to experience what it means to become a UM Grizzly.
+Along the way, students will get a taste of college life at UM.
+Tours of the dormitories, University Center, Mansfield Library, Art Museum, Recreation Center, and other facilities will allow students to experience what it means to become a UM Grizzly.